effectai/engine/website/content/news/new-effect-token.md

 ## Rewards

-Starting January 10th staked tokens will generate rewards.
+Starting January 10th, staked tokens will generate rewards.
 These rewards are distributed continuously and can be claimed at any time.
-Extra rewards will be distributed to those that have tokens staked on the 10th of January.
-The APY generated from a stake can be viewed in the Portal, please not that it is dynamic and subject to change.
+Extra rewards will be distributed to those who have tokens staked on January 10th.
+The APY generated from a stake can be viewed in the Portal.
+Please note that it is dynamic and subject to change.
 More details on the rewards will be released in the coming days.

 ## Security tips and support